mharkness1/iris-colour/ReadME.md

 6. Triadic ```genTriadicPalette(col: Colour)``` - return a palette (with primary at start) of its triadic colors (hue varied by 120 each direction)

-7. Analagous ```genAnalagousPalette(col: Colour ...param)``` - returns a palette (with primary second) of its analagous colours i.e., hue varied according to the param on either side
+7. Analogous ```genAnalogousPalette(col: Colour ...param)``` - returns a palette (with primary second) of its analogous colours i.e., hue varied according to the param on either side

 8. Tetradic ```genTetradicPalette(col: Colour)``` - returns a palette (with primary first) of its tetradic colours i.e., hue varied by 60, 180, 240